aradhana14nov/Wordpress-Helm-Chart/tutorials/bitnami-helm-chart-installation.md

-Step 5: Add ‘bitnami/wordpress’ to your repo list:
+Step 5: Add ‘bitnami' to your repo list:

 Command: